Rocket-CDS/RocketPluginProjectTemplate/README.md

 Copy the template to your working environment.
 This is usually "/DesktopModules/DNNrocketModules/\<new plugin project>"

-Rename the project folder to be the new project plugin name, if not already done.
+Rename the project folder to be the new project plugin name.

+Rename Project files

+Rename Solution files

+Rename Resx File.

+Rename DNN manifest.

 Replace "rocketpluginprojecttemplate" with "\<newprojectname>" case-sensitive in Project